DevAgnihotri/MCA_Sem_2/DSA/Questions.md

 ## 1. Binary Trees

 1. **Binary Search Tree (BST)**
-    1. Discuss the concept of inorder *successor* and inorder *predecessor* in a Binary Search Tree.
     2. What is a binary search tree?
 Write an algorithm to implement recursive or iterative search for a binary search tree.
     3. Write down a recursive algorithm to insert a node in a binary search tree.
 Apply that algorithm to construct a BST with the given data:
        `8, 5, 12, 67, 43, 23, 6, 3, 2, 8, 24, 21, 20`